Homesteader’s Kaleidoscopic Perennial Kale Grex

 Most plants will flower in the second year and then continue growing later in the season.
 You can create new plants by taking woody stem cuttings of your best plants.
 Finally, in the early Fall, prune these plants to stimulate fresh new growth as you would other perennials.

 Post your pictures – show what you grow!

 From the Head, Hands, Heart

-Thanks goes to my friend Graham Jenkins-Belohorska for his forethought and luck in achieving the initial cross between bush kales.
+Thanks goes to our friend Graham Jenkins-Belohorska for his forethought and luck in achieving the initial cross between bush kales.
 Finally showing that it was possible to get seed again from these plants.

 Released under the Open Source Seed Initiative (OSSI) license which reads:

 “You have the freedom to use these OSSI seeds in any way you choose.
 In return, you pledge not to restrict other’s use of these seeds or their derivatives by patents or other means, and to include this pledge with any transfer of these seeds or their derivatives.”